AlfioEmanueleFresta/practical-xss/worksheet.rst

   For example you can use Firebug for Firefox, which is available at https://getfirebug.com/downloads/.
 You can then activate the Firebug panel, open the Cookies tab and edit your cookies.

+This type of attack is known as *persistent*, because the malicious code is stored in the website by the attacker.